AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

     - Run the [shell script](./Resources/HelmCharts/ContosoPizza/update_nsg_for_postgres_mysql.sh) in the files given to you for this hack at this path: `HelmCharts/ContosoPizza/update_nsg_for_postgres_mysql.sh`
   This will block public access to your on-premise databases and allow access only from your computer.

-#### NOTE:  This script is meant to run from your computer, not azure cloud shell.
-However if you are running this hack from azure cloud shell, you need to  open up the script file and edit the line with "myip" with your ip address.
+#### NOTE:  This script will restrict access to your Azure MySQL or Postgres database only from the shell where you are running this script from.
+Please note that if you are running in Azure cloud shell and your shell times out because of inactivity, once you launch your session again it will create a new session and a new ip address.
+You will need to run the script again then.
+In addition, if you are running this hack from azure cloud shell, and you want to connect to the Azure databases from your computer using gui tools like MySQL Workbench or Pgadmin, you need to  open up the script file and edit the line with "myip" with your ip address.
 You can get your computer's ip address by launching a browser to https://ifconfig.me

 ## References